viiiprock/Create-react-app-production-deployment-on-Ubuntu-server/README.md

 This process may not really good, but most of all is to make it work first, optimize it later.
 Dockerdize things make your deployment not being the hell of installation jobs anymore.

-If you observe my process has any problems please comment for me.
+If my process has any problems please comment for me.
 Thanks in advance.

 ## References
 http://nodesource.com/blog/8-protips-to-start-killing-it-when-dockerizing-node-js/